 Large capacity dehumidifiers like basement, crawl space, and whole-house units offer two drainage options:

-- Pump – Adding an external pump to an existing dehumidifier costs $50 to $300.
+Pump – Adding an external pump to an existing dehumidifier costs $50 to $300.
 Some dehumidifiers contain an internal condensate pump.
-Pumped water allows more flexibility when choosing the dehumidifier location.
+Pumped water allows more flexibility when choosing the dehumidifier's location in your home.

 Cost to run a dehumidifier

-Running a dehumidifier costs $10 to $30 per month or $120 to $360 per year on average, depending on the size, usage time, and electricity rates.
-Using an energy-efficient or Energy Star rated dehumidifier typically reduces total energy costs due to improved air quality and appliance efficiency.
+Running a dehumidifier costs $10 to $30 per month or $120 to $360 per year, depending on the size, usage time, and local electricity rates.
+An energy-efficient or Energy Star rated dehumidifier typically reduces total energy costs due to improved air quality and appliance efficiency.

 DIY cost to install a whole-house dehumidifier

-Installing a whole-house dehumidifier DIY costs $800 to $2,300, saving 30% from labor costs.
-Installation involves duct and electrical work, handling heavy equipment, and working in tight spaces.
-Hiring a pro ensures the setup is safe and correct.
-Most warranties are only valid with professional installation.
+Installing a whole-house dehumidifier DIY costs $800 to $2,300, saving 30% on labor costs.
+However, installation involves duct and electrical work, handling heavy equipment, and working in tight spaces.
+Hire a pro to ensure the setup is safe and correct.

 Dehumidifier rental prices